rjspencer/docs/theming.md

 		return false;
 	});

 The postMessage JS library is already included for you.
 The `type` and `target` parameters must be exactly as shown above.
-The passed data must contain the keys `content_slug`, 'content_id', and 'commentText' with their respective values for it to be valid.
+The passed data must contain the keys `content_slug`, `content_id`, and `commentText` with their respective values for it to be valid.

 **Step Three**

 Finally, you should add two bindings to your theme's JavaScript.

 	pm.bind('sbInlineComment', function(data) {
-		// data will be a JSON string representing the comment that was posted (or an error if an error occurred) });
+		// data will be JSON representing the comment that was posted (or an error if an error occurred) });

 	pm.bind('sbError', function(data) {
+		// This binding will handle generic errors. data will contain a `type` property for the action it came from (i.e. 'sbInlineComment')
 	});

 # SB Nav